mikyll/Mobile-Systems-M/flashcards.md

 <details><summary><b>Answer: </b></summary>

 #### What is an **Activity** and what's its lifecycle?
 What is a **Task**?
 Activity is the **main component** of Android middleware (when writing an application, developers must extend the `Activity` class): it represents a single action that a user can perform via a window (a single view/screen) and typically occupies all the screen of the smartphone.
 Activities are typically stacked in a LIFO structure, called **Task**, and only the one at the top is the one running, with most of the CPU assigned, and it's the only one the user can interact with.
+Android also offers a **Bundle**, an info container, where developers can save state to recover it after re-allocations (can be passed as argument in Activity API methods).

 Activity **lifecycle** is based on different states:
 - **RUNNING**, when it's in foreground (there can only be one at a time);